When I was a Central Michigan University student living in Mount Pleasant, Michigan, I never considered my college town

 Naturally, the university attracts visitors.
 Prospective students visit with their parents to tour the campus.
 Students’ families book hotel stays for freshman orientation, residence hall move-in day, and graduation.
 Spectators fill CMU’s athletic facilities to watch NCAA Division I sports.
 And, each fall, proud alumni return to town sporting Maroon and Gold for the annual Homecoming festivities.

 But, is Mt.
 Pleasant more than a college town?

 With a population of about 26,000 full-time residents, Mt.
 Pleasant is a small city in the middle of Michigan’s Lower Peninsula.
-It’s located about 70 miles north of state capital Lansing and about 30 miles east of Midland, Dow Chemical’s headquarters.
+It’s located about 70 miles north of state capital Lansing and about 30 miles west of Midland, Dow Chemical’s headquarters.